The Tour Championship

 These 4 were Spieth, Horschel, Stenson & Snedeker.
 The first three all ranked 2nd in the Fedex Cup standings going in to the week at East Lake, whilst Sneds entered the week in 5th place.

-Over the past ten years we have seen winning scores as high as -7 from Villegas back in 2008 and as low as -13 from Henrik Stenson.
+Over the past ten years we have seen winning scores as high as -8 from Furyk back in 2008 and as low as -13 from Henrik Stenson.

-On the whole though the winning score tends to be between -10 to -12 with -12 being the number for both of the past two years.
+On though whole the winning score tends to be between -10 to -12 with Tiger winning with -11 last year.

-Wind does not appear to be an issue either with nothing more than 6 or 7mph in the forecast.
+Wind does not appear to be an issue either with nothing more than 6 or 8mph in the forecast.

 As I always say though…this could all change!